-Figure 3 depicts the regimes for k = 2, k = 3, and k = 4.
-When only two clusters are predefined, i.e. for k = 2, the first cluster (Regime 2A, Fig 3a) is dominated (30% of the time) by pCO2-SST pairs in the ranges of 350 – 400 uatm and 25-30⁰C.
-The second cluster (Regime 2B) is dominated (20%) by pCO2SW values within 300 – 350 uatm and 350 – 400 uatm and SST values in the ranges -2-20⁰C and 25-30⁰C, respectively.
-When we choose more clusters initially, i.e. as k is increased to 3, Regime 3B is very similar to Regime 2A and Regime 3C is analogous to Regime 2B.
-Regime 3A is a new state that was unresolved in k = 2.
+Figure 4 depicts the regimes for k = 2, k = 3, and k = 4.
+When only two clusters are predefined, i.e. for k = 2, the first cluster (Regime 2A, Fig 4a) is dominated (30% of the time) by pCO2-SST pairs in the ranges of 350 – 400 uatm and 25-30⁰C.
+The second cluster (Regime 2B) is dominated (20%) by pCO2SW values within 300 – 350 uatm and SST values in the ranges -2-20⁰C.
+When we choose more clusters initially, i.e. for k=3, Regime 3B is very similar to Regime 2A and Regime 3C is analogous to Regime 2B, in the sense that the regimes have analogous bins of highest frequencies.
+Regime 3A is a new state that was unresolved in k = 2, but isn’t similar to 3B or 3C.
 For k = 4, Regime 4B and 4C appear to be almost equivalent, and both derived from Regime 3B, which probably indicates that there is no new information gained by requiring 4 clusters.
-Similar visual inspection of the results for k > 4 confirms our objective analysis result that k = 3 is the optimal number of clusters in the pCO2-SST space in the North Atlantic basin.
+Similar visual inspection of the results for k > 4 confirms our more objective analysis result that k = 3 is the optimal number of clusters in the pCO2-SST space in the North Atlantic basin.
+It should be noted here that because we implement k-clustering to the 2D histograms and not the raw data, there is really no change in the results if we use different number of bins in the histograms or if we use normalized data.

-(Figure 3)

-Temporal attribution for each cluster

-In order to characterize the states of the ocean carbon system yielded by cluster analysis in the previous section, we perform a temporal attribution analysis by determining when each cluster occurs.

-The k-means analysis provides the distance of each member 2D histogram to the centroid of the cluster it belongs, and by identifying which 2D monthly histogram is closest to the centroid we are able to associate its cluster with certain months of the climatology.
-Figure 4 shows that in the North Atlantic basin, regime 1 is represented by months January, February, March, and April and we call this the “winter regime”; regime 2 occurs during June, July, August, September and October and we will thus call it the “summer regime”; regime 3 occurs in May, November, and December and we will call this the “transition regime” because it reflects a mixed season in between the winter and summer regimes.
-Because our domain is the entire North Atlantic, from the equator to the poles, the seasons do not necessarily correspond to boreal seasons commonly known as winter/summer/fall/spring but at least the winter and summer regimes encompass the corresponding boreal seasons, hence are named after them.

 (Figure 4)

+Temporal attribution for the North Atlantic carbon states

+In order to characterize the ocean carbon states obtained in the previous section, we perform a temporal attribution analysis by determining when each cluster occurs.
+This is possible because the k-means analysis provides the distance of each member 2D histogram to the centroid of the cluster it belongs, and we are thus able to associate each cluster with certain months of the climatology.
+Fig. 5b shows that in the North Atlantic basin, regime 1 is represented by months January, February, March, and April and we call this the “winter regime”; regime 2 occurs during June, July, August, September and October and we will thus call it the “summer regime”; regime 3 occurs in May, November, and December and we will call this the “transition regime” because it reflects a mixed season in between the winter and summer regimes.
+Not surprisingly, these resulting regimes align themselves fairly well with the boreal winter and summer seasons in the North Atlantic.
+The cold season (winter regime) includes March and April but not November-December which are included, rather, in the transition regime.
+The warm season (summer regime) includes the months between June and October, again broader than the typical boreal summer.
+It is not surprising that we recover the seasonal cycle from the 12-month climatology, and probably because our domain is the entire North Atlantic, from the equator to the subpolar regions, these seasons are broader including months from the spring and fall, since the length of each season is different at different latitudes.

-3.1.2 North Atlantic carbon states in models
+Spatial attribution of the North Atlantic carbon states